SmartTokenLabs/TokenScript/doc/articles/data-object.md

 Suppose you are the beneficiary of a will that is in the form of crypto attestation.
 Once your parents pass away, you are ready to cash it out.
 You certainly don’t want the will contract, after undergoing a variety of upgrades throughout the years your parents lived, to reject the attestation and ask that it be signed again by your (now deceased) parents within a new data structure!

-One data structure that stood the test of time was X.509 certificates.
+One data structure that stood the test of time is X.509 certificates.
 It was invented before SSL, and its underlying data structure survived until now.
 X.509 certificate is designed as an ASN.1 module, which has built-in support for extensibility.

 Today’s blockchain data objects should also boast this support.
 There isn’t enough time to cover how this is done, but to summarize, extensibility depends on schema.
 For instance, a nicely defined schema enables one to perform tasks such as extending an array of data into a 2-dimensional matrix as required.

 # Where are we going from here?

-The token data object described in this article is a thread of work under TokenScript project.
-You may find more information pertaining to it in the:
+Here in TokenScript project we treat data correctly by adapting existing standards.
+TokenScript itself is designed to be standardized and is being mentored by OASIS (the same standard group behind Open Document ISO standards).
+To participate you can join:

 - [TokenScript Forum](http://community.tokenscript.org/)
 - Participate [the design meeting on Google Hangout Meet](https://meet.google.com/yix-kjmv-gsj) every Thursday 7pm Sydney time
 - If you live near Melbourne, Australia, participate [the meet-up on 22th Nov](https://meet.google.com/yix-kjmv-gsj)
 - Browse the [TokenScript project website](http://tokenscript.org) and the github repository (linked from that website).

+[^1]: If you want to inspect DER encodeded data you can use openssl:

+    $ echo -n 0x3012020118020102180A32303230303130313230 | xxd -r -p | openssl asn1parse -inform DER -i
+    0:d=0  hl=2 l=  18 cons: SEQUENCE
+    2:d=1  hl=2 l=   1 prim:  INTEGER           :18
+    5:d=1  hl=2 l=   1 prim:  INTEGER           :02
+    8:d=1  hl=2 l=  10 prim:  GENERALIZEDTIME   :2020010120

-[^1]: The same schema can be written in a equivalent shorthand format called ASN.1:
+[^2]: The same schema can be written in a equivalent shorthand format called ASN.1:

      ````
          SEQUENCE {